Lee MacGregor Lee MacGregor

 D&D sponsor Clachnacuddin u18s

 We are delighted to get behind the Clach u18s team and sponsor their new travel kits.
 We first got involved with them after sponsoring the Motm award during a Scottish youth cup match back in November.
-After hearing how much work Clachnacuddin do for the local community we were very keen to get more involved and took up a pitch-side board also.

 Read More